Judges' Filing Preferences

 6. COURTESY COPY FORM

-* If the collective document (e.g., memorandum plus exhibits) exceeds 50 pages, submit it in bound form with cover sheet, index, and tabs.
+* If the collective document (e.g., memorandum plus exhibits) exceeds 50 pages, submit it in bound form with cover.

 * Unless otherwise indicated, the courtesy copies should be delivered to chambers within three business days of filing or the request for copies.